Lynching: Palestine and Israel

 Palestinian lynch mobs have murdered Palestinians suspected of collaborating with Israel.
 According to a Human Rights Watch report from 2001:

 On October 12, 2000, the Ramallah lynching took place.
 This happened at the el-Bireh police station, where a Palestinian crowd killed and mutilated the bodies of two Israel Defense Forces reservists, Vadim Norzhich (Nurzhitz) and Yosef "Yossi" Avrahami, who had accidentally entered the Palestinian Authority-controlled city of Ramallah in the West Bank and were taken into custody by Palestinian Authority policemen.
 The Israeli reservists were beaten and stabbed.
 At this point, a Palestinian (later identified as Aziz Salha), appeared at the window, displaying his blood-soaked hands to the crowd, which erupted into cheers.
 The crowd clapped and cheered as one of the soldier's bodies was then thrown out the window and stamped and beaten by the frenzied crowd.
 One of the two was shot, set on fire, and his head beaten to a pulp.
 Soon after, the crowd dragged the two mutilated bodies to Al-Manara Square in the city center and began an impromptu victory celebration.
 Police officers proceeded to try and confiscate footage from reporters.

 On October 18, 2015, an Eritrean asylum seeker, Haftom Zarhum, was lynched by a mob of vengeful Israeli soldiers in Be'er Sheva's central bus station.
 Israeli security forces misidentified Haftom as the person who shot an Israeli police bus and shot him.
 Moments after, other security forces joined shooting Haftom when he was bleeding on the ground.
 Then, a soldier hit him with a bench nearby when two other soldiers approached the victim then forcefully kicked his head and upper body.
 Another soldier threw a bench over him to prevent his movement.
-At that moment a bystander pushed the bench away but the security forces put back the chair and kicked the victim again and pushed the stopper away.
+At that moment a bystander pushed the bench away, but the security forces put back the chair and kicked the victim again and pushed the stopper away.
 Israeli medical forces did not evacuate the victim until eighteen minutes after the first shooting although the victim received 8 shots.
 In January 2016 four security forces were charged in connection with the lynching.
-The Israeli civilian who was involved in lynching the Eritrean civilian was sentenced to 100 days community service and 2,000 shekels.
+The Israeli civilian who was involved in lynching the Eritrean civilian was sentenced to 100 days community service and a fine of 2,000 shekels.

 In August 2012, seven Israeli youths were arrested in Jerusalem for what several witnesses described as an attempted lynching of several Palestinian teenagers.
 The Palestinians received medical treatment and judicial support from Israeli facilities.

+In March 2025, Hamdan Ballal, a Palestinian co-director of the Oscar-winning documentary No Other Land, was beaten by Israeli settlers in the occupied West Bank before being detained by Israeli forces.
+According to his co-director Yuval Abraham and witnesses, the Israeli military stated it was investigating the incident.